Brobz/nuca_script/README.md

 	    println(objs[0].class_int, objs[1].class_int);
     }
 This keeps object arrays homogenous, just like we want them, and allows the compiler to know where to look for their values!
+Note: Just like in variable declarations, you can assert multiple objects (or arrays of objects) of the same class type within the same line by separating their IDs with commas!

 ## **Builtin Methods**